James and the Giant Peach (film): Plot

-In the summer of 1948, English boy James Henry Trotter is a young orphan living with his sadistic and domineering aunts Spiker and Sponge after his parents were eaten alive by a rhinoceros.
+In the summer of 1948, English boy James Henry Trotter is a young orphan having ended up in the care of his two domineering aunts Spiker and Sponge after his parents were eaten alive by a rhinoceros.
 One day, after rescuing a spider from his hysterical aunts, James obtains magic "crocodile tongues" from a mysterious old man, which have the power to grow anything they come into contact with to colossal size.
 James, running home, trips and spills the bag onto the ground; the neon, wormlike tongues leap away and into the ground underneath an old peach tree, thus growing a massive fruit that Spiker and Sponge exploit as a tourist attraction.
 At night, James eats through the peach to find a pit with several human-sized anthropomorphic invertebrates: Mr. Grasshopper, Mr. Centipede, Ms. Spider (the spider he saved prior), Mr. Earthworm, Mrs. Ladybug, and Mrs. Glowworm.
 As they hear Spiker and Sponge searching for James, Centipede cuts the stem connecting the peach to the tree and the peach rolls away to the Atlantic Ocean.

 The invertebrates fly the peach to New York City with a flock of seagulls (each tied with a string to the peach stem), as James has dreamed of visiting the Empire State Building like his parents wanted to.
 Obstacles include a giant mechanical shark and undead skeletal pirates in the Arctic Ocean.
 When the group arrives, they are suddenly attacked by the tempestuous form of the rhinoceros that killed James' parents.
 James, though scared, gets everyone to safety and confronts the rhino before it strikes the peach with lightning.
 James and the peach fall to the city below, landing on the Empire State Building.
 After he is rescued by firefighters, Spiker and Sponge arrive and attempt to claim James and the peach.
 James tells the crowd of his amazing adventure and exposes his aunts' abuses.
 Enraged at James, Spiker and Sponge attempt to attack him with stolen fire axes, but the insects arrive to save him, as Ms. Spider subdues the two aunts by wrapping them up in her silk.

 James introduces his friends to the crowd of onlookers, and allows the children to eat the peach.
 The peach pit is made into a cottage in Central Park, where James lives happily with the bugs, who form his new family.
 They also find success and fame; Mr. Centipede runs for New York mayor, Miss Spider organizes a nightclub, Mr. Earthworm becomes a mascot for a skin-care company, Mrs. Ladybug becomes an obstetrician, Mr. Grasshopper becomes a concert violinist, Glowworm becomes the light in the torch of the Statue of Liberty and James celebrates his ninth birthday with his new family and friends.